-On April 1, 2023, millions of Americans will be uninsured due to Medicaid unwinding.
-For hospitals and health systems, the redetermination process will lead to no-shows, eligibility denials, and bad debt.
-Plus, already overwhelmed revenue cycle staff will have to contend with increased administrative burden.
+As of April 1, 2023, millions of Americans will be uninsured due to Medicaid unwinding.
+Medicaid eligibility redetermination needs to be at the forefront of your strategic conversations.
+For hospitals and health systems, the redetermination process will lead to reduced revenue (these newly ineligible people are no longer seeking services and Medicaid is offering lower reimbursements), additional burdens placed on the teams responsible for ensuring eligibility and coverage, and increased denials leading to more write-offs.
 The solution?
 AI-powered automation, which can improve efficiency and prevent revenue loss through even the toughest of times.

 As the pandemic public health emergency (PHE) comes to a close, hospitals and health systems will be forced to grapple with the end of many flexibilities, including Medicaid eligibility — leaving millions of Americans uninsured.